faboo8/ontology-matching/README.md

 * Latent Dirichlet Allocation (LDA)
 * Hierarchical Dirichlet Process (HDP)

-This feature is still being implemented and isn't fully functional yet.
+This feature is NOT functional yet.

 ## How to use